ali5ter/tmc-prompt/README.md

 Executing [tmc_prompt.sh](tmc_prompt.sh) directly will echo the TMC prompt string.

 ## Options
-There are some options to override the construction of the prompt and its operation for different prompt implementations.
+There are some options to override the construction of the prompt.

 ### Prompt format
 The TMC prompt format is defined using the following tokens